rsaggio87/LeaveOutTwoWay/README.md

 # Leave-Out Cluster Standard Errors

-This readme explains how to compute leave-out estimates of the sampling variability of a set of estimated linear regression coefficients.
-We work with a leave-cluster-out version of the routine that remains unbiased in the presence of arbitrary within cluster correlation of the errors, a feature which may prove useful when estimating regression models with few independent clusters.
-This [document](https://www.dropbox.com/scl/fi/vxyss0tf3h50lpwrp80c0/metrics.pdf?rlkey=ne9yiquzcj3k9d4itx4vzzlm1&dl=0) describes and provides intuition for the variance formula used in this package, which was first proposed in Remark 1 of [Kline-Saggio-Sølvsten (2020)](https://eml.berkeley.edu/~pkline/papers/KSS2020.pdf) -- henceforth KSS -- and its cluster robust variant, which was proposed in Remark 3 of KSS and used to derive the variance component estimates reported in Appendix B of that paper.
+This readme explains how to compute the leave-cluster-out standard errors for linear regression proposed by [Kline-Saggio-Sølvsten (2020)](https://eml.berkeley.edu/~pkline/papers/KSS2020.pdf), henceforth KSS.
+The procedure yields unbiased variance (i.e., squared standard error) estimates, a feature which may prove useful when estimating regression models with few independent clusters.
+This [document](https://www.dropbox.com/scl/fi/vxyss0tf3h50lpwrp80c0/metrics.pdf?rlkey=ne9yiquzcj3k9d4itx4vzzlm1&dl=0) describes and provides intuition for the variance formula used in this package.
+The leave out ("crossfit") standard error was first proposed in Remark 1 of KSS.
+The cluster robust variant was proposed in Remark 3 of KSS and used to derive the variance component estimates reported in Appendix A of that paper.

 # The `KSS_SE` Function